skydoves/Orbital/README.md

 <img src="previews/preview2.gif" width="300px" align="center">

-The example below shows how to implement movement animation with the `animateMovement` extension of the `OrbitaryScope`.
+The example below shows how to implement movement animation with the `animateMovement` extension of the `OrbitalScope`.
-The `rememberContentWithOrbitaryScope` allows you to create custom animations such as `animateMovement` on the `OrbitaryScope`.
+The `rememberContentWithOrbitalScope` allows you to create custom animations such as `animateMovement` on the `OrbitalScope`.
 You can apply the `animateMovement` animation to specific Composables and customize its `AnimationSpec` as seen the below:

 ```kotlin